jeosol/hello-world-docker/README.markdown

 drop us into a REPL (READ-EVAL-PRINT-LOOP) with the **\*package\*** initialized such that we can just type **greet-user** function into the REPL without the package name.
 In the second case, we set up the image so then when the container is run, the hello-world executable is called with the specified name and the result (i.e., greeting) is printed to the standard output and then the application exits.

-In the next section, we will describe the base image used for building the docker images, and other base images that can be used.
+In the next section, we will describe the base docker image used for building the docker images, and other base images that can be used.

-### Base SBCL image
+### Base SBCL Docker Image
-It should be noted that I used a custom SBCL container as the base image (see Dockerfile for detail).
+It should be noted that I used a custom SBCL image as the base image (please see **FROM** statement in the Dockerfile for detail).
 This base SBCL image is based on debian bullseye and uses SBCL version 2.1.10 and quicklisp version 2021-10-21.

-There are other SBCL images (e.g., see [fukamachi/sbcl](https://hub.docker.com/r/fukamachi/sbcl) and [clfoundation/sbcl](https://hub.docker.com/r/clfoundation/sbcl) that support multiple linux distros type and versions (e.g., debian, alpine, ubuntu) and SBCL versions.
-The interested user can also use these base images in the docker files or when targetting other distros (other than debian) and/or SBCL versions.
+There are other SBCL images (for example, see [fukamachi/sbcl](https://hub.docker.com/r/fukamachi/sbcl) and [clfoundation/sbcl](https://hub.docker.com/r/clfoundation/sbcl) that support multiple linux distros (e.g., debian, alpine, ubuntu) and SBCL versions (2.1.10, 2.1.9, ...).
+The interested user can also use these base SBCL images in the Dockerfiles for different combination of distros and/or SBCL versions.

 ## Running Docker Container
 The repository contains a Makefile that contains the required targets to create the two images mentioned above and to run the containers.